 5. Fruit development

-The fruit development growth stage in butternut squash begins after successful pollination of the flowers.
+The fruit development growth stage begins after successful pollination of the flowers.
 The ovary of the flower develops into the fruit, which will continue to grow and mature over the course of several weeks.

 During this stage, provide the plant with regular water and nutrients to support healthy fruit development.
 The fruit will typically start out small and green, and gradually grow larger and turn a light tan color as it matures.
 Also monitor the fruit closely to ensure that it is developing properly and not being attacked by pests or diseases.